SecOpsPete/threat-hunting-scenarios/remote-support-backdoor/README.md

 5. Block or monitor connections to `100.29.147.161` and similar endpoints; surface and hunt for `msftconnecttest` anomalies.
 6. Implement detection rules for short-lived `Get-Clipboard` calls, parent-process correlation, and `-ExecutionPolicy` usage in PowerShell invocations.

----

-## 📎 Appendix

-- Key KQL snippets are included inline above for rapid reuse.
-- Image placeholders reference `images/flag#.png` and will render once you add your images to the `images` folder.
-- If you want, I can generate a polished PDF export or push this file into your repo under `/remote-support-backdoor/README.md`.

----

-*Report complete.*